 While I am not sure what information specifically the new workflow execution reporting tools are proposing to track and present to users, basic data dependencies and lineage information (e.g., to determine which input data produced output data) to me seems like essential information.
 So, figuring out how to record provenance events to infer these dependencies generally for all Kepler workflows seems crucial.

-#1 Updated by Daniel Crawl over 10 years ago
+#1 Updated by Daniel Crawl about 11 years ago

 1, 2: version 8 of the schema explicitly includes token dependencies, and can be queried using the Queryable interface.